 - The Language Archive: has topics related to language resources, tools, technology and archiving.

-- Miromaa : You will find a list of software that is useful in Indigenous language maintenance
+- Miromaa : You will find a list of software that is useful in Aboriginal and Torres Strait Islander language maintenance

 - New Media Toolkit: is a collection of online tools, tutorials and resources designed to help not for profit, ethnic and community organizations information on technologies and best practices for telling a community’s stories.